Parents Association By-Laws

 ARTICLE I. NAME

-This association shall be known as the St. Patrick’s Episcopal Day School Parents Association (hereinafter called “the Parents Association”).
+This association shall be known as the St. Patrick’s Episcopal Day School Parents Association (hereinafter called “the Parents Association” or “the Association”).

 ARTICLE II.
 MISSION